-At the end of each reporting period, the Group reviews internal and external sources of information to assess whether there is any indication that its plant and equipment (including right-of-use assets and construction in progress), intangible assets, deposit paid for acquisition of land use rights and the Company's investment in a subsidiary may be impaired or impairment loss previously recognised no longer exists or may be reduced.
+At the end of each reporting period, the Group reviews internal and external sources of information to assess whether there is any indication that its property, plant and equipment (including right-of-use assets and construction in progress), intangible assets and the Company's investment in a subsidiary may be impaired or impairment loss previously recognised no longer exists or may be reduced.
 If any such indication exists, the recoverable amount of the asset is estimated, based on the higher of its fair value less costs of disposal and value in use.
 Where it is not possible to estimate the recoverable amount of an individual asset, the Group estimates the recoverable amount of the smallest group of assets that generates cash flows independently (i.e. cash-generating unit).